 It implies that a temporal gap exists between the end of A and the start of B. This property is only necessary if the relevant time spans are unknown (otherwise the relationship can be calculated).

 This property is the same as the "before / after" relationships of Allen's temporal logic (Allen, 1983, pp. 832-843).
+This property is transitive.

 • Early Bronze Age (E4) occurs before Late Bronze age (E4)